Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Your robots.txt file can prevent search engines from crawling certain sections of your website and prevent pages from being indexed.

-Unfortunately, it’s common for website owners to disallow search engines from crawling their entire site, so this is something you’ll want to check as well.
+Unfortunately, it’s common for website owners to disallow search engines from crawling their entire site, so you’ll also want to check this.

 Say if you set up your robots.txt like this: